lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 keying material such that it can be used to set up a new signing device in case of technical difficulties.

-For S-HBS such straightforward backup and restore strategies will lead to OTS reuse with high probability as a correct state management is not guaranteed.
+For stateful HBS schemes, such straightforward backup and restore strategies will lead to OTS reuse with high probability as a correct state management is not guaranteed.
 Strategies for maintaining availability and keeping a correct state are described in Section 7 of [SP800208].

 # IANA Considerations

-One object identifier for the ASN.1 module in Appendix A is requested for the SMI Security for PKIX Module Identifiers (1.3.6.1.5.5.7.0)
+One object identifier for the ASN.1 module in {sec-asn1} is requested for the SMI Security for PKIX Module Identifiers (1.3.6.1.5.5.7.0)
 registry: